ecmwf/anemoi-datasets/docs/building/naming_variables.rst

 The rename filter is used to rename variables in a dataset.

+.. _remapping_option:

 *************************
- remapping output option
+ remapping  option
 *************************

-The remapping output option is used to specify the output dataset for the remapping operation.
+TODO.